sarathy2004/sarathy2004/README.md

 - 👯 Open to collabs that involve snacks and semicolons.
 - ⚡ Fun fact: I break things so I can fix them — emotionally and in code.

-> Disclaimer: This is a not  joke.
-I do  hack anything.
+> Disclaimer: This is a joke.
+I do not actually hack anything.
 Real hackers use keyboards responsibly. 🚫🕵️‍♂️

-📫 Reach me by PR.
+📫 Reach me by PR, carrier pigeon, or emoji.